saberprashant/Weathero/README.md

 ```
 npm install -g http-server
 ```

+Then, clone this repo to your own machine,
+Register on [Open Weather Map API](https://openweathermap.org/api) and get your key,
+Go to public/src/controller.js on line 23 and paste you key as APIKEY = "Your Key" and save.

-Then, clone this repo and try running this command in the directory where you cloned this repo:
+Then run this command in the directory where you cloned the repo:
 ```
 > http-server -o -p 3000
 ```